 Through the creation of the RESO Web API on top of OData and OpenID Connect standards, plugging into MLS data sets through the RESO Web API is simplified.
 Brokerages and technology partners can download from extensive libraries of toolsets designed specifically for Odata and OpenID Connect.
 The ease of implementing authentication was demonstrated at the RESO Fall Conference in 2015, seamlessly utilizing Google Login to provide Single Sign On (SSO) into MLSListings and FlexMLS created by FBS.
 Utilizing off the shelf tools helps simplify the development process so the focus can be on product innovation.
 The RESO Web API Specification was created on the premise that OData and OpenID Connect could be extended in a way that fits the needs of the real estate industry.
 The specification is just that: a manner in which to take globally utilized and supported technologies and extend them for full functionality needs of the real estate industry.

-For more information about the RESO Web API, you can find additional information and download the entire standards specification for free on our website here.
-Information from NAR about the required Web API implementation can be found here.
-Finally, for specific questions about RESO Web API Certification, just send an email to info[at]reso.org.
+For more information about the RESO Web API, you can find additional information and download the entire standards specification for free on our website.
+For specific questions about RESO Web API certification, email dev@reso.org.